Apply To The Massachusetts School of Professional Psychology

 To arrive at MSPP on or before the set deadline.
 Post marked on the deadline date is not acceptable.

-All applicants who have attended a non-US institution of higher learning must provide an official translation of their academic record.
+All applicants who have attended a non-US institution of higher learning must provide an official translation and equivalency to US Higher Education of their academic record.
 MSPP recommends that applicants contact World Education Services to request this service.
 For more information, please visit www.wes.org.

 The General Graduate Record Examination (GRE) is required of applicants to the Doctor in Clinical Psychology (PsyD).
 Applicants to other programs are highly encouraged to submit GRE scores to enhance their application but not required.
 The psychology subject test is optional.
 MSPP's School Code/Reporting Number is 3501.